TheStartofAGoodEnd/Something/README.md

 	- Math.random() - It return a random number from 0 to 1, not including 1;
 	- Math.max(a,b,...) or Math.min(a,b,...) - It return the greates or the smallest value from the given numbers;
 	- Math.pow(a, b) - It raises a to the given power;
+	- Math.max(value1, value2, ...) - It checks in a certain interval of numbers for the biggest one.
 String - The textual data in JavaScript is stored in strings.
 	- You can use different types of quotes "" or '' and `` to embed something in a string;
 	- string.length - It can be used to know the size of the string that you want;